oscarsernarosero/blockchain/Accounts_and_address_Generation_Protocol.md

 ### Corporate Super-Account:

 These accounts will be the most important accounts for the company wallet.
 For this same reason, it relies heavily in the multi-signature technology to avoid a single point of failure.
-This wallet stablishes a total of three Corporate Super-Account (CSA) per company wallet to ensure the security of the funds.
+This wallet stablishes a minimum of three Corporate Super-Account (CSA) per company wallet to ensure the security of the funds.

 The holders of these accounts must be in the highest rank of the company, such as CEOs, owners, Accounting Managers, etc. since they will be able to transfer the funds of the entire company.